 But your FICO credit score isn’t the same as your credit-based insurance score, which more directly impacts the rate you’ll pay.
 While you may not be able to learn your insurance score, it can still be helpful to know your FICO credit score so that you can work to improve it if it’s low.

-Insurance companies often use credit-based insurance scores because actuarial studies show that how a person manages their financial affairs, which is what these scores indicate, is a good predictor of insurance claims.
+Carriers often use credit-based insurance scores because actuarial studies show that how a person manages their financial affairs, which these scores indicate, is a good predictor of insurance claims.

 “Statistically, people with a poor insurance score are more likely to file a claim.
 This allows carriers to better match insurance premiums with the risk that an individual insured might pose, helping prevent better risks from subsidizing bad risks,” Friedlander says.

-In other words, the better your credit and the higher your credit score, the less you are seen as a risk to the carrier, which translates into lower premiums.
+In other words, the better your credit and the higher your credit score, the less likely the carrier will consider you a risk, which translates into lower premiums.

-In addition to your credit-based insurance score, most insurance companies look closely at your driving history, claims history, and a variety of other factors to determine eligibility for payment plans and insurance rates.
+In addition to your credit-based insurance score, most insurance companies look closely at your driving record, claims history and other factors to determine eligibility for payment plans and premiums.

-Keep in mind that if a carrier is quoting or issuing a policy in California, Hawaii, Massachusetts and Michigan, it isn’t allowed to use your credit history to set your premium rate.
+If quoting or issuing a policy in California, Hawaii, Massachusetts and Michigan, an insurer cannot use your credit history to set your premium rate.
 Those states prohibit insurers from using credit history to determine car insurance rates.

 Are there insurance companies that don’t use credit scores?